Heart of Darkness: Literature

-Chinua Achebe's 1958 novel Things Fall Apart is Achebe's response to what he saw as Conrad's portrayal of Africa and Africans as symbols-- "the antithesis of Europe and therefore civilization".
+Chinua Achebe's 1958 novel Things Fall Apart is Achebe's response to what he saw as Conrad's portrayal of Africa and Africans as symbols: "the antithesis of Europe and therefore civilization".
 Achebe set out to write a novel about Africa and Africans by an African.
-In Things Fall Apart we see the effects of colonialism and Christian missionary endeavors on an Igbo community in West Africa through the eyes of that community's West African protagonists.
+In Things Fall Apart we see the effects of colonialism and Christian missionary endeavours on an Igbo community in West Africa through the eyes of that community's West African protagonists.

-Another literary work with an acknowledged debt to Heart of Darkness is Wilson Harris' 1960 postcolonial novel Palace of the Peacock.Harris, Wilson (1981).
-"The Frontier on Which Heart of Darkness Stands."
-Research in African Literatures, vol. 12, no. 1, pp. 86-93.
+Another literary work with an acknowledged debt to Heart of Darkness is Wilson Harris' 1960 postcolonial novel Palace of the Peacock.
 J. G. Ballard's 1962 climate fiction novel The Drowned World includes many similarities to Conrad's novella.
-However, Ballard said he had read nothing by Conrad before writing the novel, prompting literary critic Robert S. Lehman to remark that "the novel's allusion to Conrad works nicely, even if it is not really an allusion to Conrad".Lehman, Robert S. (2018).
-"Back to the Future: Late Modernism in J.G.
-Ballard's The Drowned World.
-Journal of Modern Literature, vol. 41, no. 4, p.
-167.
+However, Ballard said he had read nothing by Conrad before writing the novel, prompting literary critic Robert S. Lehman to remark that "the novel's allusion to Conrad works nicely, even if it is not really an allusion to Conrad".

 Robert Silverberg's 1970 novel Downward to the Earth uses themes and characters based on Heart of Darkness set on the alien world of Belzagor.
 In Josef Škvorecký's 1984 novel The Engineer of Human Souls, Kurtz is seen as the epitome of exterminatory colonialism and, there and elsewhere, Škvorecký emphasises the importance of Conrad's concern with Russian imperialism in Eastern Europe.

 Timothy Findley's 1993 novel Headhunter is an extensive adaptation that reimagines Kurtz and Marlow as psychiatrists in Toronto.
 The novel begins: "On a winter's day, while a blizzard raged through the streets of Toronto, Lilah Kemp inadvertently set Kurtz free from page 92 of Heart of Darkness."
 Ann Patchett's 2011 novel State of Wonder reimagines the story with the central figures as female scientists in contemporary Brazil.

+Comics

+A comics adaptation, Au coeur des ténèbres, written by Stéphane Miquel and illustrated by Loïc Godart, was published by Soleil in 2014.
+Jean-Pierre Pécau and Benjamin Bachelier created another French comic adaptation, published as Coeur de ténèbres by Delcourt in 2020.

+A graphic novel adapted by David Zane Mairowitz (script) and Catherine Anyango Grünewald (artwork) appeared in 2010 from alternative comics publisher SelfMadeHero.
+A separate adaptation by Peter Kuper, appeared 2019 from W. W. Norton & Company.
+The latter contained an introduction by historian Maya Jasanoff.

+Georges Bess' 2021 Bande dessinée Amen is a liberal adaptation of Heart of Darkness in a space opera setting.